HuusmannPablo/voting-system/README.md

     git clone https://github.com/yourusername/voting-system.git

-Navigate to the root directory of the project:
+Navigate to the root directory of the project and install the global dependencies:

     cd voting-system

-Install dependencies globally and for both the frontend and backend:

     npm install

+Install specific dependencies and for both the frontend and backend:

     cd frontend
     npm install

     cd ../backend
     npm install